pukkandan/youtube-dl/README.md

 ## Thumbnail images:
     --write-thumbnail                Write thumbnail image to disk
-    --write-all-thumbnails           Write all thumbnail image formats to disk --list-thumbnails                Simulate and list all available thumbnail formats
+    --no-write-thumbnail             Do not write thumbnail image to disk --write-all-thumbnails           Write all thumbnail image formats to disk --list-thumbnails                Simulate and list all available thumbnail formats